Bound-free electron-positron pair production in combined Coulomb and constant crossed electromagnetic fields: a Schwinger-like process with intrinsic assistance: Introduction

 A similar setup is conceivable for pair production in combined nuclear Coulomb and intense laser fields (so-called nonlinear Bethe-Heitler process), when a highly relativistic bare ion -- with Lorentz factor $\gamma\gg 1$ -- collides with a counterpropagating laser wave.
 In such collisions, the relevant laser field strength is strongly enhanced by a Lorentz boost factor $\approx 2\gamma$ to the rest frame of the ion, which facilitates to approach the critical field scale.
 The free-free channel of the nonlinear Bethe-Heitler process, where both the electron and the positron are created in continuum states, has been studied thoroughly in different $\eta$-regimes and for various laser polarizations \cite{Yakovlev, Mittleman, Avetissian, MVG-PRA2003, Sieczka, Krajewska-PRA2006, Milstein, Kuchiev, DiPiazza-PLB}.
 Noteworthy, when $\eta\gg 1$ and the (Lorentz-boosted) laser field $F_0$ remains far below $F_c$, the production rate $\mathcal{R} \sim\exp(-2\sqrt{3}F_c/F_0)$ attains a Schwinger-like form \cite{Milstein}.
-In this situation, the pair formation length $\ell\sim mc^2/(eF_0) \sim \lambda_{\text{L}}/\eta$ is much smaller than the wavelength $\lambda_{\text{L}}$ of the laser field, so that the latter appears quasistatic.
-Nonlinear Bethe-Heitler pair creation was also analyzed in pulsed \cite{Lebed, Krajewska-PRA2013, Krajewska-NJP} and two-color \cite{Krajewska-PRA2012, Augustin-PRA} laser fields.
+In this situation, the pair formation length $\ell\sim mc^2/(eF_0) \sim \lambda_{\text{L}}/\eta$ is much smaller than the wavelength $\lambda_{\text{L}}$ of the laser field, so that the latter appears quasistatic.\footnote{This argument forms the basis of the locally constant field approximation which is often used in numerical calculations of strong-field QED processes in slowly varying fields of large $\eta$ value; see, e.g., Sec.5.1 in \cite{Review4} and \cite{LCFA1, LCFA2, LCFA3}.
+A complementary approach is the locally monochromatic approximation which applies to many-cycle laser fields whose pulse envelope changes slowly; see Sec.5.2 in \cite{Review4} and \cite{LMA1,LMA2}.} Nonlinear Bethe-Heitler pair creation was also analyzed in pulsed \cite{Lebed, Krajewska-PRA2013, Krajewska-NJP} and two-color \cite{Krajewska-PRA2012, Augustin-PRA} laser fields.
 Moreover, spin effects were studied \cite{Tim-Oliver} as well as pair creation by two atomic nuclei in a laser field \cite{diatomic}, or by a nucleus in a standing laser wave \cite{Grobe-phase}.